12379Monty/reAnalysis/Scripts/M3B-SPLASH-OASIS/datasets/mdFiles/SPLASH_followup_review.md

-# Reference-Free Genomic Discovery: The Paradigm Shift from SPLASH to SPLASH2 and Beyond
+# Reference-Free Genomic Discovery: from SPLASH to SPLASH2 and Beyond

 ## Executive Summary

-Following the groundbreaking publications of SPLASH (Statistically Primary aLignment Agnostic Sequence Homing) and the OASIS statistical framework, three major follow-up studies have fundamentally transformed the landscape of genomic sequence analysis.
-These works—focused on microbial discovery, single-cell analysis, and scalable implementation—collectively represent a paradigm shift away from alignment-based genomics toward direct statistical analysis of raw sequencing reads.
+Following the publications of SPLASH (Statistically Primary aLignment Agnostic Sequence Homing) and the OASIS statistical framework, three major follow-up studies were carroied out.
+These works focused on microbial discovery, single-cell analysis, and scalable implementation.

 ## The Fundamental Paradigm Change

-### From Alignment-Dependent to Reference-Free Analysis
+### Alignment-Dependent Vs Reference-Free Analysis

 **Traditional Paradigm:**